believr-xyz/believr/README.md

 # Believr

-Believr is a decentralized social platform where early backers co-invest in creators they believe in — and grow with them.
-Built on Lens Protocol, it helps creators raise funds and build loyal communities, while supporters earn rewards, gain access, and co-own their success.
+Believr is a decentralized social platform where early believers co-invest in creators they believe in and share in their rise.
+Built on Lens Protocol, it enables creators to launch tokenized posts or campaigns to gain support, while backers earn rewards, access, and a stake in their journey.

 ## Features

+- **Login with Lens Profile**
+  Sign in by connecting your wallet and Lens profile.

+- **Tokenized Creator Posts**
--   **Creator Fundraising**: Creators can launch campaigns to raise funds directly from their community for specific projects.
+  Creators can launch tokenized posts to gain early backing from their community.

+- **Believer Co-Investing**
--   **Fan Co-investing**: Support your favorite creators by investing early in their journey.
+  Back your favorite creators early by collecting tokenized posts to earn rewards, exclusive access, and a stake in their journey.

--   **Exclusive Access**: Unlock premium content for being an early believer.
--   **Earn Rewards**: Receive token-based rewards tied to project success.
--   **Tokenized Incentives**: Use tokens to access content, claim rewards, and engage on the platform.
--   **Community Engagement**: Connect with like-minded fans and creators through social features.
--   **Lens Integration**: Built on Lens Protocol for transparency, ownership, and social interoperability.
+- **Lens-Powered Social Layer**
+  Creators and believers connect, share, and engage in a community-led space powered by Lens Protocol's social primitives.

 ## Tech Stack